 A hurricane is a low-pressure system that generally forms in tropical waters.
-Hurricanes are often accompanied by powerful thunderstorms, heavy rain, strong winds, storm surge and tornadoes.
+Hurricanes are often accompanied by powerful thunderstorms, heavy rain, strong winds, storm surge, and tornadoes.
 Tropical systems are classified by wind speed in the following categories:

-Tropical Depression: An organized system of clouds and thunderstorms with defined center of circulation and maximum sustained winds of 38 mph or less.
+Tropical Depression: An organized system of clouds and thunderstorms with the defined center of circulation and maximum sustained winds of 38 mph or less.

 Tropical Storm: An organized system of strong thunderstorms with a defined surface circulation and maximum winds of 39-73 mph.